 Pass The Final Checkride

-The final step on how to become a commercial pilot is taking the FAA practical test or final checkride.
+The final step is taking the FAA practical test or final checkride.
 This is a graded test where an FAA-designated examiner will assess your skills and knowledge as a pilot.
 The test consists of both oral and practical components.

 At UND Aerospace Foundation, we have been granted examining authority by the FAA, meaning our in-house staff can administer your certificate-granting exams.
 This means our students don’t need to enlist the services of an FAA Designated Pilot Examiner (DPE), which can significantly reduce the financial and logistical burden of obtaining your commercial pilot license.